-Although the classifications listed above have prognostic significance, they can only be determined at the time of nephroureterectomy, which is the treatment of choice for patients with this disease.
-Because of the high incidence of tumor recurrence within the intramural ureter among patients who have had incomplete excision of this area, nephroureterectomy should include the entire ureter and a margin of periureteral orifice mucosa (i.e., bladder cuff).
+Although the classifications listed above have prognostic significance, they can be determined only at the time of nephroureterectomy, which is the treatment of choice for patients with this disease.
+Because of the high incidence of tumor recurrence within the intramural ureter among patients who have had incomplete excision of this area, nephroureterectomy includes the entire ureter and a margin of periureteral orifice mucosa (i.e., bladder cuff).

-A TNM system for staging has been established and has demonstrated accurate predictions of survival.
-The TNM staging system may be a better predictor of prognosis than tumor grade, though both are strongly predictive of survival.
-Median survival for patients with tumors confined to the subepithelial connective tissue was 91.1 months compared to 12.9 months for patients with tumors invading the muscularis and beyond in one report.
+A TNM staging system has demonstrated accurate predictions of survival.
+The TNM staging system may be a better predictor of prognosis than tumor grade, although both are strongly predictive of survival.
+Median survival for patients with tumors confined to the subepithelial connective tissue was 91.1 months compared with 12.9 months for patients with tumors invading the muscularis and beyond, in one report.
 Flow cytometry analysis identifies low-stage, low-grade tumors at high risk of recurrence by virtue of their aneuploid histograms.[7,8]

 The rarity of synchronous bilateral renal pelvic neoplasia, the low incidence of asynchronous development of contralateral upper tract tumors, and the increased risk of tumor recurrence in the ipsilateral ureter distal to the original pelvic tumor are the rationale for total nephroureterectomy with bladder cuff for most patients with renal pelvic transitional cell cancers and ureteral cancers.